Fort Lauderdale Child Custody Attorneys

 During the mediation phase, various parameters of the child custody arrangement are established, including:

-• how the parents plan to provide services such as healthcare for the children,
+- How the parents plan to provide services such as healthcare for their children

-• and any other details the mediator considers important.
+- Any other details the mediator considers important

-If the mediation phase is unsuccessful, the court will work with the mediator and use the factors we talked about earlier to draft a parenting plan on behalf of the parents.
+If the mediation phase is unsuccessful, the court will work with the mediator and use the factors mentioned earlier to draft a parenting plan on behalf of the parents.

-Either way, the parenting plan is the last step before the court issues their official judgment determining the child custody arrangement.
+In either case, the parenting plan is the last step before the court issues its official judgment determining the child custody arrangement.
 The child custody arrangement issued by the court is legally binding, and parents who violate the court-ordered child custody arrangement risk legal penalties.

 Should circumstances change for either parent and the original custody arrangement becomes untenable, either parent can request a modification to the custody arrangement.